Firearms Safety

 2. Always point firearms in a safe direction

-• when you expect to encounter game animals
+• when you have sighted or expect to immediately encounter game animals, or

 • when you are about to discharge the firearm, for example, on a shooting range.